erjosito/AzureBlackMagic/README.md

 The first category of examples show how to deploy single VMs over ARM templates, Azure CLI, Powershell and Terraform.
 These examples are easily extensible to build single-Tier, multi-VM deployments, or even multi-tier/VM deployments, since the concepts are identical.

+Note that in most of the cases no passwords are hard-coded, but they are read out of an Azure Key Vault.

 ## ARM Template for Ubuntu/Centos VM

 This template deploys a Centos or Ubuntu VM (configured via ARM template parameters) in an availability set with a load balancer in front, and over a Custom Script Extension the following actions are executed: